The full-sky Spherical Fourier-Bessel power spectrum in general relativity

 \section{Impact of GR effects on parameters estimation}

 Now we turn to evaluating the magnitude and relevance of relativistic corrections to the observed spherical power spectrum.
-Following the previous Section, failing to correctly model the total signal by not including projection effects may result in a mis-estimation of cosmological parameters, affecting both the best fits and the predicted error bars.
-Our focus here will be on how relativistic effects may impact the constraints, for a given survey, on Primordial non-Gaussianity (PnG), as its effect is degenerate with some of the effects considered.
+Following the previous section, failing to correctly model the total signal by not including projection effects may result in a misestimation of cosmological parameters, affecting both the best fits and the predicted error bars.
+Our focus here will be on how relativistic effects may impact the constraints, for a given survey, on PNG, as its effect is degenerate with some of the effects considered.

-The impact of Non-Gaussian Statistics on the large-scale structure of the Universe has been widely studied in the literature, e.g.~\cite{sabino_png,salopek91,verde_sabino}.
-Observational constraints from CMB have been discussed in e.g.~\cite{gangui94,Bartolo_2004,planckcollaboration2019planck}, and various analyses of PnG measurements in the context of radio and spectroscopic galaxy surveys have been performed in e.g.~\cite{Raccanelli_2015,RACCANELLI201735,Mueller_2018}.
+The impact of non-Gaussian statistics on the large-scale structure of the Universe has been widely studied in the literature, e.g.~\cite{sabino_png,salopek91,verde_sabino}.
+Observational constraints from CMB have been discussed in, e.g.,~\cite{gangui94,Bartolo_2004,planckcollaboration2019planck}, and various analyses of PNG measurements in the context of radio and spectroscopic galaxy surveys have been performed in e.g.~\cite{Raccanelli_2015,RACCANELLI201735,Mueller_2018}.

-Deviations from Gaussianity can be parameterized as $\Phi_{\mathrm{NG}}=\phi+\fnl(\phi^2-\langle\phi^2\rangle)$, where $\phi$ is a Gaussian random field and $\fnl$ encodes the amplitude of the quadratic correction of the potential~\cite{Komatsu_2001}.
-A non-zero $\fnl$ induces a scale-dependent term in the large-scale halo bias~\cite{Dalal_2008,Matarrese_2008}.
-This has been studied in relation to the general-relativistic description of galaxy clustering in e.g.~\cite{Desjacques_2010,Jeong_2012,Bruni_2012,Raccanelli_2013,Raccanelli_2016}.
+Deviations from Gaussianity can be parametrized as $\Phi_{\mathrm{NG}}=\phi+\fnl(\phi^2-\langle\phi^2\rangle)$, where $\phi$ is a Gaussian random field and $\fnl$ encodes the amplitude of the quadratic correction of the potential~\cite{Komatsu_2001}.
+A nonzero $\fnl$ induces a scale-dependent term in the large-scale halo bias~\cite{Dalal_2008,Matarrese_2008}.
+This has been studied in relation to the general-relativistic description of galaxy clustering in, e.g.,~\cite{Desjacques_2010,Jeong_2012,Bruni_2012,Raccanelli_2013,Raccanelli_2016}.
 The full, non-Gaussian bias then reads